Orville the Duck: Advertisements

 There were two Orville puppets that Harris used, one manual, one a radio-controlled animatronic version.
 The original Orville puppet is insured for £100,000.

 In February 2012, Orville featured in a giffgaff advert.

-In October 2012 and December 2013, Orville appeared with Harris on Pointless Celebrities.
+Retirement

-Harris died of cancer on 28 April 2015 and his agent confirmed that Orville would be retired and will never appear in public again.
+Harris died of cancer on 28 April 2015 and his agent confirmed that Orville would be retired and would never appear in public again.
 The puppet was left to Harris' long time friend, ventriloquist Steve Hewlett, who subsequently donated it to the Grand Order of Water Rats Museum.